sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 *Decorator*

 This is an interface that extends the functionality of the concrete components.
-It has a reference to a componenet instance and implements the component interface.
+It has a reference to a component instance and implements the component interface.

 *Concrete Decorators*